AdobeDocs/experience-manager-cloud-service.it-IT/help/assets/dynamic-media/carousel-banners.md

 >[!NOTE]
 >
->If you are an AEM Sites and/or AEM Ecommerce customer, skip this step.
+>If you are an Experience Manager Sites and/or Experience Manager Ecommerce customer, skip this step.
 You do not need to manually identify hotspot or image map variables; you can use the integration with Ecommerce for product integration.
 See information on [setting up eCommerce](/help/sites-cloud/administering/generic.md).
 In addition, you can use the Interactive component and add it to your web page.
 >
->If you are an AEM Assets or Media customer, you publish the URL or Embed code and then integrate with your third-party content management system and identify hotspots and image maps manually.
+>If you are an Experience Manager Assets or Media customer, you publish the URL or Embed code and then integrate with your third-party content management system and identify hotspots and image maps manually.

 -->